shin3tky/detect_meteors/PLUGIN_AUTHOR_GUIDE.md

 | Output Handlers | `~/.detect_meteors/output_plugins/` |

 **How plugin directory discovery works**:
-1. Place your `.py` file in the appropriate directory (create it if needed)
+1. Place your `.py` file in the appropriate directory (create it if needed).
-2. Your plugin class **must** call `Registry.register()` at module level (see examples)
+2. The registry loads all `.py` files alphabetically on first access.
-3. All `.py` files are loaded alphabetically on first registry access
+3. Any class defined in the module that subclasses the correct base and has `plugin_name` is auto-registered (you do **not** need to call `Registry.register()`).
-4. No special naming convention required, but descriptive names help organization
+4. No special naming convention required, but descriptive names help organization.

 Example file structure:
 ```